Claude Code vs OpenAI Codex: Choosing Autonomous Agents for Production Velocity

 This section examines how autonomous agents integrate into standard engineering workflows.
 Essentially, from sprint planning to PR automation to cross-functional collaboration.
 Also, what new coordination patterns do teams need to adopt?
 Integration isn’t seamless; it requires deliberate orchestration.

-Sprint planning now includes non-human assignees.
-Teams assign GitHub issues directly to @claude for autonomous implementation.
 Codex follows similar patterns through issue assignment workflows.
 The agent picks up the ticket, implements the feature, runs tests, and opens a PR; no standup required.

 PR automation extends beyond code generation.
 Claude’s GitHub App handles code review, security analysis using OWASP alignment, and automated test generation.
 Codex provides comparable GitHub integration with organization-wide review configuration.
 The result is that PRs arrive pre-vetted.